-OUTDOOR EDUCATION (Revised March 2011)
+ENVIRONMENTAL EDUCATION (Revised March 2021)

-The Outdoor Education Program at CYO Camp Hamilton is a part of the 6th grade curriculum at St. Philomena School and attendance and participation in camp and camp activities are mandatory.
+The Environmental Education Program at CYO Camp Hamilton is a part of the 6th grade curriculum at St. Philomena School and attendance and participation in camp and camp activities are mandatory.
 It is not an optional program as it reflects directly upon the expectations and grades and encompasses every subject.
-The outdoor education program is in direct alignment with Washington State Educational Standards and the Archdiocese of Seattle religion standards.
+The environmental education program is in direct alignment with Next Generation Science Standards, Washington State Environmental Educations Standards, and the Archdiocese of Seattle religion standards.
 Camp Hamilton is owned by the Archdiocese of Seattle and is operated in accordance with values and morals uplifted by the Catholic Church.
-Students attending camp will practice academic risk-taking skills through critical and creative thinking, problem solving, and working cooperatively in addition to participating in the liturgical celebration of the Mass.
+Students attending camp will practice academic risk-taking skills through critical and creative thinking, problem solving, and working cooperatively in addition to participating in liturgical celebrations.